milosh-96/AspNetWebMailer/README.md

 ## Why

-There are many ways to send emails, but you can use this as a reference how to configure yours to be able t send emails via SMTP.
+There are many ways to send emails with ASP.NET, but you can follow this project as a some sort of reference how to configure your project to be able to send emails via SMTP.

 ## How to use?